vatesfr/xen-orchestra/packages/xo-server-sdn-controller/README.md

 In the network creation view, select a `pool` and `Private network`.
 Create the network.

+Choice is offer between `GRE` and `VxLAN`, if `VxLAN` is chosen, then the port 4789 must be open for UDP traffic.
+The following line needs to be added, if not already present, in `/etc/sysconfig/iptables`:
+`-A xapi-INPUT -p udp -m conntrack --ctstate NEW -m udp --dport 4789 -j ACCEPT`

 ### Configuration

 Like all other xo-server plugins, it can be configured directly via